(1) (Atom) For the Intel chip, see

 atomic.

-(4) A fundamental building block of matter.
+(4) The fundamental building block of matter.
 Atoms are microscopic solar systems made up of particles and mostly space.
-Within that space, electrons create an outer shell by circling a nucleus containing protons and neutrons of similar mass.
+Within that space, electrons create an outer shell by circling a nucleus containing protons and neutrons of similar mass, although neutrons are a fraction heavier (precisely 2.5x10^-30 kg heavier).
+See

 Neutrons have no electrical charge, but protons have a positive charge.
 Because there are the same number of electrons as there are protons, and because electrons have a negative charge, the atom has a net charge of zero.
 See